jacobcassidy/wordpress-config-files/README.md

 2. Customize the script's configuration settings in: _wp-dev-config-files/scripts/settings.sh_
 3. Run the installation script in you project's root directory with the command: **`wp-dev-config-files/scripts/install.sh`**
 4. Delete the _wp-dev-config-files_ directory after successfully running the installation script
+5. Update the `package.json` file details, such as name, description, author, homepage, and repository for your project.
-5. Reload VSCode for the new linting and formatting rules to take effect.
+6. Reload VSCode for the new linting and formatting rules to take effect.

 > [!NOTE]
 > If a file already exists, this script will do nothing with that file.
-If you want to replace the file, you'll need to delete the file you want to replace and rerun this script, or manually copy/paste the parts you want.
+If you want to replace the file, you'll need to delete the file you want replaced and rerun this script, or manually copy/paste the parts you want.

 ## Features